The Mystery of Immersion | Exploring Its Hebraic Roots

 The earth needed to be completely saturated with the Spirit before it could “step” into its assignment—to reflect God and provide for us.
 Can’t the same be said for us before we step into our calling?

-The truth is, apart from God, no fruit is produced—our calling cannot be fulfilled.
+Apart from God, no fruit is produced—our calling cannot be fulfilled.

 According to Jesus, all Believers have a calling in His Kingdom.
 We’ve all been given an assignment…

-“And Jesus came and spoke to them, saying, ‘All authority has been given to Me in heaven and on earth.
-Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.’”—Matthew 28:18-20 (NKJV)
+- “And Jesus came and spoke to them, saying, ‘All authority has been given to Me in heaven and on earth.
+Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.’” —Matthew 28:18-20 (NKJV)

-Yeshua [Jesus] came and talked with them.
+- “Yeshua [Jesus] came and talked with them.
 He said, ‘All authority in heaven and on earth has been given to me.
 Therefore, go and make people from all nations into talmidim [students or disciples], immersing them into the reality of the Father, the Son and the Ruach HaKodesh [Holy Spirit], and teaching them to obey everything that I have commanded you.
 And remember!
-I will be with you always, yes, even until the end of the age’.”—Matthew 28:18-20 (CJB)
+I will be with you always, yes, even until the end of the age’.” —Matthew 28:18-20 (CJB)

-We use immersion to promote us into our assignment.
+Immersion promotes us into our assignment.
 Here’s why…

 Looking through biblical history, we see over and over again revival and healing happening at a meeting by the water (see John 9:1-11, how Jesus healed the blind man with water at the pool of Siloam).

-“And so we have the prophetic word confirmed, which you do well to heed as a light that shines in a dark place, until the day dawns and the morning star rises in your hearts…”—2 Peter 1:19
+- “And so we have the prophetic word confirmed, which you do well to heed as a light that shines in a dark place, until the day dawns and the morning star rises in your hearts…” —2 Peter 1:19

 That star is the light of Jesus that resides in us!